 7. Become a more active astronomer.
 Be able to recognise more planets and constellations without Star Walk.
 I may accomplish this once my Space Room is completed next month.
 Painting’s already underway – now to map out constellations on the ceiling, string up hundreds of fairy lights, and make a DIY solar system.
 I live in the most wonderful and nerdy place in the world, and I love it.
 I also really want to learn to capture the night sky in a photo.

 8. Completely pay off my debt.
 I’ve started with small things like bringing canned soup to work and taking caffeine pills so I don’t have to spend on downtown lunches or Starbucks (I swear it’s healthier than the ten sugars and colossal amounts of syrup I need in order to get the stuff down).
-We’ve started eating bachelor food at home, I gave up my gym membership (it takes a good ten minutes just to walk to the kitchen and back), and date nights include building forts and writing by Dollar-store candlelight instead of going out.
-Sometimes we dress up and have one of those Lost Boys moments full of fancy imaginary food to make ourselves feel better about our poorness.
+I’ve started eating bachelor food at home, I gave up my gym membership (it takes a good ten minutes just to walk to the kitchen and back), and date nights include building forts and writing by Dollar-store candlelight instead of going out.
 But one thing I’ve learned in my working adult life is that sadly, you are worth what your job title says you’re worth – not what you actually do.
 That doesn’t stop me stepping outside the box.
 I love stepping outside of boxes.
 This probably stemmed from getting stuck under my bed as a child and being terrified of ever being in one again.
 My resume may say I’ve been an Admin Assistant for the last six years, but I’ve been a writer, a marketer, a graphic designer, a social media expert, an office manager, an accountant, a curriculum developer, a teacher and a coach.
 And that’s just in my last two jobs.

 I’m all for the sentiment of being the creator of your own destiny, but when it comes to dreaming bigger, that’s not the problem – it’s being financially unable to break the poor cycle in order to do it.
 Yes, I could take classes in the evenings or on weekends to get myself some sort of certification that says officially on paper that I can do all the things I already can.
 But there’s always going to be a part of me that refuses based on sheer principle, and there’s no way I can invest thousands of dollars and 100% of my waking time to something that may get me a better sounding title (and subsequent pay package) – that’ll take another decade of being poor in order to pay off.
 I really, really like the job I have right now.
 I like the people, the place, and the progressive responsibilities I’m being given.
 I’m managing okay-ish financially, but for now, it’ll have to do.
 I know it’s going to take a couple of years to fully tackle my debt, and in the meantime it’ll mean a few sacrifices.
 But hopefully by thirty, it’ll be under control.